 Characteristics of aeronautical systems and maritime systems operating in or adjacent to the frequency band 4 800-4 990 MHz

-[Working Party (WP) 5B would like thank WP 5D for its LS (document 5B/XX).
+Working Party (WP) 5B would like thank WP 5D for its LS (Document 5B/248).
 WP 5B appreciates being kept informed of the progress made with regards to the Working Document Towards a Preliminary Draft New Report ITU-R M.[CONDITIONS 1.1].
-WP 5B has reviewed the content of this LS and offers the following comments in Attachment 1.]
+WP 5B has reviewed the content of this LS and will seek to provide comments at a later date.
+If further progress is made on this Working Document in the future, then WP 5B would appreciate being kept informed and will take such information into consideration.

-[In addition,] WP 5B notes that in a previous liaison statement (5D/399) sent to WP 5D a follow up reply regarding characteristics and protection criteria was warranted with regards to the June 2021 deadline.
+In addition, WP 5B notes that in a previous liaison statement (Document 5D/399) sent to WP 5D a follow up reply regarding characteristics and protection criteria was warranted with regards to the June 2021 deadline.

 WP 5B would like to bring to the attention to WP 5D that Recommendation ITU-R M.2116-0 contains certain technical and operational characteristics as well as protection criteria for systems in the aeronautical mobile service in the frequency band 4 800- 4 990 MHz.

-Without prejudging regulatory conditions in the band 4 800-4 990 MHz for AMS stations located in the international airspace, technical characteristics in the above-mentioned document may be used for sharing studies taking into account that frequency band 4 800-4 990 MHz that is a part of the tuning range 4 400-4 990 MHz for the AMS stations and is subject to RR No. 5.442.
+Without prejudging regulatory conditions in the band 4 800-4 990 MHz for AMS stations located in the international airspace, technical characteristics in the above-mentioned document may be used for sharing studies, taking into account that the frequency band 4 800-4 990 MHz is a part of the tuning range 4 400-4 990 MHz for the AMS stations and is subject to RR No. 5.442.

-The current version of Recommendation ITU-R M.2116-0 only contains characteristics for aeronautical mobile service systems, however WP 5B is considering a possible update to Recommendation ITU-R M.2116-0 to include characteristics of additional existing systems for aeronautical mobile as well as maritime mobile systems operating under the same Mobile service allocation.
+The current version of Recommendation ITU-R M.2116-0 only contains characteristics for aeronautical mobile service systems, however WP 5B is currently updating Recommendation ITU-R M.2116-0 to include characteristics of additional existing systems for aeronautical mobile as well as maritime mobile systems operating under the same Mobile service allocation.
+This information can be found in Annex XX of WP 5B Chairman’s Report (Document 5B/YY).

 WP 5B looks forward to continued collaboration with WP 5D on the progress of WRC-23 agenda item 1.1.